mherchel/herchel.com/src/blog/vscode/index.md

 subtitle: "Plugins, keyboard shortcuts and more"
 display: "false"
 ---
 On every new project I try to change one or two tools and/or techniques.

-This is a good balance, because if I change too many things, I get bogged down in the details and functionality of new tools.
-But if I change nothing, I never get the chance to learn new tools, and increase my productivity.
+This is a good balance, because if I change too many things, I get bogged down in the details and complexity of new tools &mdash; but if I change nothing, I never get the chance to learn new tools, and increase my productivity.

-For my personal blog (you're reading it), I'm switching my text-editor from Sublime Text to [Visual Studio Code](https://code.visualstudio.com/).
+For my current project, I'm switching my text-editor from Sublime Text to [Visual Studio Code](https://code.visualstudio.com/).

 ## Why the switch?

 I've been using Sublime for over 5 years (wow &mdash; time goes fast).
-I've been hearing from some coworkers and friends that Visual Studio Code has really great JavaScript highlighting and is just *nice*.
+I've been hearing from some coworkers and friends that Visual Studio Code has really great JavaScript syntax highlighting and is just *nice*.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">What text editor are you using for programming these days?</p>&mdash; Smashing Magazine (@smashingmag) <a href="https://twitter.com/smashingmag/status/951924123357376512?ref_src=twsrc%5Etfw">January 12, 2018</a></blockquote>